128technology/docs/docs/about_svr_savings.md

 SD-WAN is commonly deployed on internet links, and if it is a low bandwidth link or if the link suffers from congestion, which if often the case, this will lead to performance degradation of the application.

-Packet size increase has a negative impact not only on bandwidth usage but also affects the transmission and queueing delay, thus affecting jitter and overall packet delay and the customer’s experience.
+Packet size increase has a negative impact not only on bandwidth usage but also affects the transmission and queuing delay, thus affecting jitter and overall packet delay and the customer’s experience.

 The problem of tunnels is only exaggerated in cloud deployments.
 The [economic benefits of SVR in the cloud](https://www.128technology.com/wp-content/uploads/2018/08/economic-benefits-of-session-smart-routing-in-sd-wan-and-cloud-networks-by-acg-research.pdf) are realized even more.